gustavnavar/Grid.Blazor/docs/blazor_server/Selecting_row.md

         Console.WriteLine("Order Id: " + (order == null ?
 "NULL" : order.OrderID.ToString()));
     }
 ```

+In this sample a line of text with the selected row id is writen on the console log.

 When items are selected in grid, collection of selected items are available using SelectedItems property.
 SelectedItems property is of type IEnumerable<object>.

 ```c#
     var items = client.Grid.SelectedItems.ToList<T>();
 ```

-In this sample a line of text with de selected row id is writen on the console log.

 In the GridComponent.Demo project you will find another example where the order details are shown on a component when a row is selected.